-Developers are shipping apps where users create stunning visuals in seconds, transform simple sketches into photorealistic scenes, and generate custom soundtracks with a single click.
-The secret?
-Generative AI integration.
+Developers are shipping applications where users create stunning visuals in seconds, transform simple sketches into photorealistic scenes, and generate custom soundtracks with a single click.
+The mechanism: Generative AI integration.

-Here's the breakthrough that 92% of Fortune 500 companies have already discovered according to Founders Forum Group research: integrating generative AI isn't about replacing human creativity—it's about amplifying it.
-McKinsey's 2024 survey reveals that 71% of organizations regularly use generative AI in at least one business function, up from 65% in early 2024.
-And with the right infrastructure, you can transform any application from a static tool into a creative powerhouse that users can't stop talking about.
+92% of Fortune 500 companies1 have already integrated generative AI capabilities.
+McKinsey's 2024 survey reveals that 71% of organizations regularly use generative AI2 in at least one business function, up from 65% in early 2024.
+With the right infrastructure, you can transform any application from a static tool into a creative platform.

 Traditional AI Integration Falls Short